otto-torino/otto-torino.github.io/_posts/2019-10-14-cookierulez.md

 5. Make some manual modifications if you need them
 6. Include a script and a stylesheet in your website to power on the cookie banner

+> Cookierulez will repeat steps 2 and 3 every X hours, so that the listed cookies will always represent the current situation!

 ## Third parties cookies

 Cookierulez does a great job blocking third party cookies when the user disables them.
-Thir party cookies are the ones installed bu other external scripts, embeds or widgets like analytics, youtube, vimeo, sharethis, etc...
+Third party cookies are the ones installed by other external scripts, embeds or widgets like analytics, youtube, vimeo, sharethis, etc...
-Cookierulez provides a way to block such external resources until the user confirm his consent, you just need to set some attributes on the html elemnts and let Cookierulez do its job.
+Cookierulez provides a way to block such external resources until the user confirm his consent, you just need to set some attributes on the html elements and let Cookierulez do its job.

 ## Interested?